jeavxx/xvim/README.md

 quick scripts to accomplish one off tasks or small experiments.
 The scratch file is assumed to be a shell script: if you wish to use a different language, invoke xvim with the -f flag.

+###Installation
+To install xvim, clone the repository and move the xvim-conf file to $HOME/.xvim.
+An install script with more flexibility about the location of the conf file will be included in 0.2.0.

+Xvim uses [docopts](https://github.com/docopt/docopts) for parsing command line arguments.
+If you haven't installed docopts already, you'll have to do so before you can use xvim.

 ###Basic usage: